AndrewstheBuilder/Obsidian-Vault/Deep Work Machine Learning Exploration.md

 	- [[Statistics]]
 - 07/03/24
 	- The gradients logged looks pretty similar across the board for both MSE and ME.
 So I am not sure what to make of that.
 I hope by staring at the activations and gradients vs. inputs across the iterations I can start to gain an intuition for how MSE is working and how ME is failing.
 It seems like I will have to do a lot of leg work after all.
+- 07/08/24
+	- I am logging activations for each training example.
+Because each training example produces an activation
+		- But for gradients I only get the final result after the losses have been calculated through the activations.
+So the final gradient after backpropagating through all of the training examples.
+		- How am I supposed to decipher this raw data?
+- 07/09/24
+	- The Mean Error is pushing my outputs to be always over 0. that seems to be the general theme.
+The activations for one of the layers are getting higher and higher.
+And I think its the last layer...
+	- **Theory**: if I can come up with a loss function that has (actual-predicted) in its derivative for prediction then the ML algorithm should work!